-- 18. Requests for the provision of information or other assistance will be made in writing or in urgent cases made orally and, unless otherwise agreed, confirmed in writing within five business days.
-To facilitate assistance, the Requesting Party should specify in any written request: - a. a description of the information or other assistance requested; - if information is provided by the Requesting Party for confirmation or verification, the information and the kind of confirmation or verification sought; - c. the purpose for which the information or other assistance is sought; and - d. to whom, if anyone, onward disclosure of information provided to the Requesting Party is likely to be necessary and the purpose such disclosure would serve. - 19.
-The Parties will notify each other without delay, if they become aware that information shared under this MoU is not accurate, complete, and up to date. - 20.
-The Parties will use their best efforts to resolve any disagreements related to co-operation that may arise under this MoU through the contacts designated under this section and, failing resolution in a timely manner, by discussion between the Information Commissioner and the IOMIC.
+- 22. Requests for the provision of information or other assistance will be made in writing or in urgent cases made orally and, unless otherwise agreed, confirmed in writing within five business days.
+To facilitate assistance, the Requesting Party should specify in any written request: - a. a description of the information or other assistance requested; - if information is provided by the Requesting Party for confirmation or verification, the information and the kind of confirmation or verification sought; - the purpose for which the information or other assistance is sought; and - d. to whom, if anyone, onward disclosure of information provided to the Requesting Party is likely to be necessary and the purpose such disclosure would serve. - 23.
+The Parties will notify each other without delay, if they become aware that information shared under this MoU is not accurate, complete, and up-to-date. - 24.
+The Parties will use their best efforts to resolve any disagreements related to co-operation that may arise under this MoU through the contacts designated under this section and, failing resolution in a timely manner, by discussion between the Jersey Commissioner and the CEO of the GRA.